 Editions Jouvence 2021 12, 90

-?
-Henri Cartier-Bresson.
+- Henri Cartier-Bresson.

 After settling in the Himalayas, I photographed my spiritual masters and their world.
 My aim was to share the splendour, strength and depth that I witnessed.
-I use photography as a source of hope, with the intention of restoring confidence in human nature and rekindling wonder at the wildness of the world.
+I use photography as a source of hope, with the intention of restoring confidence in human nature and rekindling wonder at the wild side of the world.

-My first photo book Journey to Enligthenment, The Life and World of Dilgo Khyentse Rinpoche, was published in the United States (Aperture, 1996) and then in France under the title L'Esprit du Tibet.
+My first photo book, Journey to Enligthenment, The Life and World of Dilgo Khyentse Rinpoche, was published in the United States (Aperture, 1996) and then in France under the title L'Esprit du Tibet.
 I also published Dancing Monks of Tibet.

 The power of a vision, of an image, is obvious as soon as it appears.
-I scrutinize it carefully to determine the best way to render it justice, the technique helping to find the subjective impression I felt when contemplating a scene.
-I like rich colours as much as I like "colour without colour": a white bird flying past a waterfall in falling snow.
-Danielle Föllmi once told me that I "paint with light", a nice compliment.
+I scrutinise it carefully to determine the best way to do it justice, the technique helping me to recapture the subjective impression I felt when contemplating a scene.
+I like rich colours as much as I like 'colour without colour': a white bird flying past a waterfall in falling snow.
+Danielle Föllmi once told me that I "paint with light", a fine compliment.

-Over the years, it is the gaze that is educated, refined and that allows us to better see what is there, to honour what the world and beings give us, then to make the colours vibrate and the light sing to rediscover the feeling of seizure, of breaking away from mental cogitations and of delight that was ours when contemplating a scene, a face, the immensity of a sky, the evanescence of a reflection, the maze of a bark or the intimacy of a flower.The artist's work is based on the feeling of being struck by a scene, a face, the immensity of a sky, the evanescence of a reflection, the labyrinth of a bark or the intimacy of a flower.
+Over the years, it is the eye that becomes educated and refined, enabling us to see more clearly what is there, to honour what the world and its creatures give us, and then to make the colours vibrate and the light sing, to rediscover the feeling of being gripped, Then we can make the colours vibrate and the light sing, to rediscover the feeling of awe, of a break from mental cogitations and of delight that we once had when contemplating a scene, a face, the immensity of a sky, the evanescence of a reflection, the maze of a bark or the intimacy of a flower.

-A Buddhist monk, Matthieu Ricard shares all forms of beauty through his art, whether they are spiritual, human, altruistic, or emanate from the wild side of the world.
+Matthieu Ricard is a Buddhist monk who uses his art to share all forms of beauty, whether spiritual, human, altruistic or emanating from the wild side of the world.

 Violin: Guillaume Devin